kwatch/kook/python/README.txt

 Q: I got the "sh: line 1: ingred: command not found" error.
-A: You may forget to add "c%" at the beginning of string.
+A: Add "c%" at the beginning of command string.

 ::
     ## Don't forget to add "c%" if you want to use "$()".